damnkrat/tgmix/README.md

     Displays the installed version of TGMix and exits.
 -   `-a`, `--anonymize`
     Enables the anonymization feature for the current run.
+-   `--no-stats`
+    Disables the computation and printing of processing statistics at the end of the run.
 -   `--mask-preset <preset1> <preset2> ...`
-    Overrides the list of active presets.
+    Overrides the list of active presets from the config file.
 Only the presets you list here will be used.
 -   `--mask-literal "phrase:replacement"`
     Overrides the `mask_literals` dictionary from your config file.
 You can provide multiple rules.
 -   `--mask-regex "pattern:replacement"`